Hove: Commercial

 The town centre received substantial renovation in the late 1990s when the popular George Street was pedestrianised.
 Some concern about the pedestrianisation and its impact (supposedly killing trade) was expressed by residents, the local newspaper The Argus, and small locally owned shops.
-However these fears proved unfounded.
+However, these fears proved unfounded.
 In 2003 these small shops were joined by the centre's first large supermarket (a Tesco), built on the site of a former gasometer.

 Landmarks and attractions

 Places of worship

 Ecclesiastically, Hove was part of a joint parish with Preston between 1531 and 1879.
 The newly separate parish of Hove was then split several times in the late 19th and 20th centuries as the population grew and more Anglican churches were built.
-St Andrew's Church near the top end of Hove Street was the ancient parish church but was in ruins by the 1830s, when it was rebuilt in a Neo-gothic style.
+St Andrew's Church near the top end of Hove Street was the ancient parish church but was in ruins by the 1830s, when it was rebuilt in a Neo-Gothic style.
 St Helen's Church at Hangleton, lightly restored in the 1870s, retains the style of a simple Sussex downland church.
 St Peter's Church was abandoned and fell to ruins in the 17th century when West Blatchington became depopulated, but it was rebuilt in the 1890s.
 St Leonard's, the parish church of Aldrington, was also ruinous until 1878 when local population growth necessitated its restoration.

 A second church dedicated to St Andrew opened on the Brunswick estate in 1828.
 St John the Baptist's was built on Palmeira Square in 1852, followed by St Patrick's nearby in 1858 and Holy Trinity in central Hove in 1864.
-St Barnabas served the poorer areas around Sackville Road from 1883; All Saints on Eaton Road dates from 1889 to 1891; St Philip's was built in 1895 as a second church for Aldrington, and opened a mission hall (now Holy Cross Church) in the Poets' Corner area in 1903; St Thomas the Apostle opened on Davigdor Road in 1909; St Agnes was built north of Hove station in 1913; Bishop Hannington Memorial Church opened in West Blatchington in 1939; and The Knoll estate has been served by St Richard's Church since 1961, replacing an 1930s church hall.
+St Barnabas served the poorer areas around Sackville Road from 1883; All Saints on Eaton Road dates from 1889 to 1891; St Philip's was built in 1895 as a second church for Aldrington, and opened a mission hall (now Holy Cross Church) in the Poets' Corner area in 1903; St Thomas the Apostle opened on Davigdor Road in 1909; St Agnes was built north of Hove station in 1913; Bishop Hannington Memorial Church opened in West Blatchington in 1939; and The Knoll estate has been served by St Richard's Church since 1961, replacing a 1930s church hall.
 Four of these churches have closed: St Agnes in 1977, St Andrew's in Brunswick Town in 1990, St Thomas in 1993 and Holy Trinity in 2007.
 All Saints Church, a Grade I-listed building by John Loughborough Pearson, became the parish church of Hove in 1892.